the Blue Ridge was buried 6-10 miles deep at one time, before being exposed by erosion over the last 300 million years

 As part of the Alleghenian orogeny, when Africa collided with North America 300 million years ago and the supercontinent of Pangea formed, the edge of Virginia was cracked and pushed west.
 A slice of buried billion-year old granites, with metamorphosed sediments on top, was thrust 40-60 miles from its original position.
 As Africa pressed against North America, the younger carbonate bank and sandy beaches that had formed on the edge of the Iapetus Ocean (exposed today in the Shenandoah Valley) ended up being shoved underneath the older slice of "basement" that was lifted up and pushed inland.

-It has been 250 million years since the collision with Africa cracked and transported the edge of Virginia.
+It has been 250 million years since the collision with Africa cracked the Grenville basement bedrock and shoved a slice of the edge of Virginia to the west.
 Since then, Pangea has broken up, like the predecessor supercontinent Rodinia.
 The ocean formed when Africa and North America parted is known as the Atlantic Ocean, and 250 million years of erosion has exhumed the slice of "basement."
 That 1.1 billion year old basement bedrock, coated with 550-million year old lava, is exposed as the Blue Ridge today.

 Sediments were deposited within the ocean.
 Sand, silt and mud covered the Catoctin lava which was already on top of the 1.1 billion year old Grenville basement bedrock, plus the Weverton Formation, Harpers/Hampton Formation and Antietam/Erwin Formation.